collectionsasdata/part2whole/cfp.md

 4. Summary of project

-5. Rationale
+5. Project Rationale

    - The reason for the project, how it aims to serve particular communities; to what extent, if any, needs are currently addressed by your institution or other institutions, what needs to be done; what your institution needs to accomplish these tasks.

 6. Statement of Significance

-7. A preliminary draft of a collections as data service plan describing the roles and services within the institution that will support the use of the collections as data.
+7. A preliminary draft of a collections as data service plan describing the roles and services within the institution that will support the use of the collections as data

-8. A preliminary draft of an implementation plan describing the workflows and technologies required for creating the collections as data.
+8. A preliminary draft of an implementation plan describing the workflows and technologies required for creating the collections as data

 9. An overview of the material to be made available as data